Marilyn and Nick Mosby

-The IG investigation did not concern itself with Mosby’s election or campaign, but focused on her travel, gifts and private business activities as state’s attorney.
+The IG investigation was not concerned with Mosby’s 2018 re-election campaign, but instead focused on the state’s attorney’s travels, gifts and private business activities in 2019.

 Graham is a former federal prosecutor who led the successful defense of Baltimore Police Officer Caesar Goodson Jr., who faced murder charges leveled by Mosby’s office after the 2015 death of Freddie Gray.

 (Before Goodson was cleared of the charges in a bench trial, Graham accused Mosby of poisoning the public against Goodson with her public statements.)